21 Different Types of Mythical Horses

 People believed that each day, they were responsible for pulling the sun god’s chariot across the sky.

-Being in such close proximity to the sun was strenuous labor, but the gods were kind enough to acknowledge the discomfort that this caused.
+Being in such proximity to the sun was strenuous labor, but the gods were kind enough to acknowledge the discomfort that this caused.

 They placed bellows beneath the shoulders of the horses so that the animals would stay cool while they ran.